lookit/lookit-docs/docs/source/frame-dev-setup.rst

 (``lookit-api``) and the Ember app (``ember-lookit-frameplayer``), tell them how to talk to each other, and run both of those servers locally.

-- On Lookit, we will add some basic information to our superuser, and then add a child and demographic data.
+- On CHS, we will add some basic information to our superuser, and then add a child and demographic data.
 - We then create a study locally.
-- In ember-lookit-frameplayer, we'll add a token which gets added to the headers of the API requests so that Lookit knows about the logged-in user making the request.
+- In ember-lookit-frameplayer, we'll add a token which gets added to the headers of the API requests so that CHS knows about the logged-in user making the request.
 - We can then navigate directly to the study from the Ember app to bypass the build process locally.

 Option 2:
 ~~~~~~~~~~~~~~~~
-If you are only making changes to the experiment runner (ember-lookit-frameplayer), you have the option of running only the Ember app locally, and having it talk to the Lookit staging server instead of a local Lookit server.
+If you are only making changes to the Lookit experiment runner (ember-lookit-frameplayer), you have the option of running only the Ember app locally, and having it talk to the CHS staging server instead of a local CHS server.

 Either way, you will be able to make changes to frames locally and immediately see
 the results of those changes, participating in a study just as if you
-were a participant on the Lookit website.
+were a participant on the CHS website.
 You will edit the study definitions, and see
 the collected data, on your local instance or on the staging server, depending on the option you choose.